Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post-hoc Debiasing in Vision-Language Models: Results

 \subsection{Effectiveness of \sys{} on SFID's Limitations}

 \Cref{tab:replace_blocks_k5} summarizes the results of the evaluation procedure described in \cref{sec:debiasing_completeness}.
 For the proposed SPD method, when the number of removed subspace directions is $r{=}1$, the accuracy of the target attribute remains almost unchanged, indicating that attribute information is not concentrated in a single direction but distributed across multiple discriminative directions.
-Increasing $r$ to five substantially reduces the probe accuracy for the target attribute while the non-target attributes change by less than one percentage point in most cases.
+Increasing $r$ to five substantially reduces the probe accuracy for the target attribute while the non-target attributes change by \(< 1\%\) in most cases.
 With a moderate projection depth, SPD effectively removes target-attribute information while introducing minimal collateral impact.
 This indicates that SPD achieves more complete debiasing while substantially alleviating the feature entanglement problem inherent in coordinate-level methods.
-As $r$ increases to 10, the target accuracies decrease further, but the non-target accuracies also begin to drop more noticeably.
-This pattern suggests that the lower-ranked directions are more entangled with non-target attributes and semantic signals, so deeper projection starts to remove task-relevant information.
+As $r$ increases to 10, the target accuracies decrease further, but the non-target accuracies also decrease noticeably.
+This suggests that the lower-ranked directions are more entangled with non-target attributes and semantic signals, where deeper projection removes task-relevant information.

 Overall, these results reveal a clear trade-off between debiasing completeness and semantic retention.
 In practice, choosing a moderate number of projection directions provides a good balance, removing most of the linearly decodable information of the target attribute while largely preserving other attributes and downstream task performance.